Diseases and pests identification

 Zea mays - Maize

-Section titled “Explore observations of diseased plants”With this new feature, Pl@ntNet users will also be able to explore community observations of plants affected by various diseases and pests.
-These real-world examples, provided by other users and institutes, give valuable insights into how different symptoms appear on specific species.
+Section titled “Explore observations of plants with diseases”With this new feature, Pl@ntNet users will also be able to explore community observations of plants affected by various diseases and pests.
+These real-world examples, provided by other users and institutes, offer valuable insights into how different symptoms appear on specific species.

 Whether you are looking to identify a problem or learn more about plant health, this growing collection of annotated images will help you recognize and compare visible signs of plant stress.

-Section titled “Identify plants with diseases or pests”In addition to searching for observations, this feature allows you to identify specific diseases and pests directly from your own images.
+Section titled “Identify plants affected by diseases or pests”Beyond searching for observations, this feature allows you to identify specific diseases and pests directly from your own images.

-Disease identification is available at: identify.plantnet.org/diseases-and-pests and works almost the same way as the classic Pl@ntNet identification you are used to.
-Pl@ntNet also suggests the different host species for the diseases in question.
+Disease identification is available at the following address: identify.plantnet.org/diseases-and-pests and works almost in the same way as the classic Pl@ntNet identification you are used to.
+Pl@ntNet also suggests the various host species for the diseases in question.

-For now, disease identification cannot be shared on the platform like a normal plant observation to prevent possible misidentifications from spreading into our datasets (unless your profession has led you to contact us, see above).
+For now, disease identifications cannot be shared on the platform like regular plant observations to prevent potential determination errors from spreading in our datasets (unless your profession has led you to contact us, see above).

 Annotate existing plant observations with diseases